aliisaro/Dev/Week1/Reflection-journal/Week1.md

 Joonas Saksanen: 2.
 He participated in a call with us but mostly just listened to us talk and didn't actively try to talk with us.

 Me: 3.
 I initiated conversation and sort of took a "leading" role.
-I tried my best to go through the
+I tried my best to go through the materials with them.

 NOTE: Only time we did group work was on Wednesday during the Scrum Lab activity.
 Otherwise we did activities independently.
 I thought we had to engage with each other only if we need help especially because a lot of the activities were pretty easy.
 So that's why I was confused.